-Often times, people want a way to modify the look of the registration form page in WordPress.
+Often times, people want a way to modify the look of the registration form page in Wordpress.
 However, this desired outcome is often misplaced.
 What most people want to do is simply place the form on a page, such as the home page or special registration page.

+I love Bootstrap.
+I also love WordPress.
 One issue I came across in my WordPress theme development using Bootstrap was the pagination styling.
 It wasn’t complete, and some edits needed to be made in order for it to look right.